 Emergency Aid in South Sudan

 Suffering, displacement and hunger have been constants in South Sudan for years.
 However, the current situation could hardly be more threatening.
-According to UN OCHA, approximately 5.5 million people can no longer provide for themselves due to the ongoing violence.
+Several million people can no longer provide for themselves due to the ongoing violence.
 The entire region of the Horn of Africa is also suffering from a severe drought.
-Welthungerhilfe has been active in famine-afflicted Unity State for years and is currently supplying some 350,000 people with food.
+Welthungerhilfe has been active in famine-afflicted Unity State for years and is supplying people with food.

 Effects of Ongoing Crisis in South Sudan